RikuWatanabe-git/neural-field-model-on-spheroid/README.md

 ### **Description**

-This repository provides a numerical solver for the Amari neural field model on oblate spheroids with small flattening.
+This repository provides a numerical solver for neural field equations on oblate spheroids with small flattening.
 For details on the mathematical formulation and implementation, see Ref.
 [1].

 The code is based on the open code in Ref.[2].